johnnolan/encounter-stats/README.md

 [![Example Campaign](https://raw.githubusercontent.com/johnnolan/encounter-stats/main/images/example-campaign.jpg)](https://raw.githubusercontent.com/johnnolan/encounter-stats/main/images/example-campaign.jpg)

-**Note: Due to time and life I will not be adding other systems except midi-qol**
+**Note: Due to time and life I will not be adding other systems or modules except midi-qol at this time**

 ## Simple Calendar Integration